piiop/ai-case-study/README.md

 * Although Sora remains unavailable to the public, the response to the video demos released in February 2024 has been impactful.
 Many news articles and videos were published with varying praise and critique of Sora's capabilities.[^3]

+>"Sora Is Going to Change Hollywood, but Hollywood Needs to Have Final Cut"[^4]

 * Sora undoubtedly will affect all visual media fields such as: news media, filmmaking, television and streaming services, social media apps like TikTok and Snapchat, video focused websites like YouTube and Vimeo - as well as having uses in advertising/marketing, AI assisted teaching and education, gaming, writing, and many others areas.

 * On May 14, 2024 Google announced Veo, their newest generative video model and direct competitor to Sora.
 Other generative video models include (but not are not limited to):